-13a. the fol e agency implemented a risk management framework to guide and inform each olowing?
-(Select all that apply or "N/A" if the agency has not implemented a risk ement framework.)
-Categorization of Federal information and information systems that process PII Selection, implementation, and assessment of privacy controls Authorization of information systems and common controls Continuous monitoring of information systems that process PII Continuous monitoring of information systems that process PII
+- 13a.
+Has the agency implemented a risk management framework to guide and inform each of the following?
+(Select all that apply or "N/A" if the agency has not implemented a risk management framework.) - Categorization of Federal information and information systems that process PII - ☐ Selection, implementation, and assessment of privacy controls - ☐ Authorization of information systems and common controls - ☐ Continuous monitoring of information systems that process PII - 13b.

-- 13b.
 Has the agency designated which privacy controls will be treated as program management, common, information system-specific, and hybrid privacy controls? - 13c.
-Has the agency developed and maintained a written privacy continuous monitoring strategy?
+Has the agency developed and maintained a written privacy continuous monitoring strategy? - 13d.

-13d.
 Has the agency established and maintained an agency-wide privacy continuous monitoring program?